umran/fsm/readme.md

 C --> B
 C --> D
 ```
+### Creating a type that embeds a state machine
-We can do so by creating an Order type that embeds a state machine:
+We can do so by first creating an Order type that embeds a state machine:
 ````go
 package order